Loading data...

-• Market Trends: Recent FII investments suggest a bullish trend, while DII data shows a cautious approach.
+• Market Mood: FII investments show a bullish market, while DII data shows caution.

 Importance of FII and DII Data